Gobert, Timberwolves beat short-handed Clippers 128-115 - WHIZ News

 Jaden McDaniels had 18 points for Minnesota, which has won three in a row.
 While the Timberwolves put together one of their most complete performances of the season, leading scorer Anthony Edwards left the game in the third quarter with left hip soreness and didn’t return.

+“I think overall in this stretch we’ve been decent with the rebounding,” Minnesota coach Chris Finch said.
+“I liked our perimeter defense — it’s been a lot better.
+Shot contests have been a lot better, our pursuit mentality, all that stuff.”

-Los Angeles was playing without stars Paul George and Kawhi Leonard on the second night of a back-to-back.
+Los Angeles played without stars Paul George and Kawhi Leonard on the second night of a back-to-back.
 The Clippers arrived in Minnesota early Friday morning after a 122-91 loss at Denver and decided to sit George and Leonard as a precaution after the quick turnaround.

 Reserve forward Norman Powell had a team-high 21 points for Los Angeles, which lost its fifth game in a row.
 John Wall, held out of Thursday’s game for left knee injury management, had 14 points and eight assists off the bench.